apache/paimon/docs/content/how-to/cdc-ingestion.md

 * `--catalog-conf` is the configuration for Paimon catalog.
 Each configuration should be specified in the format `key=value`.
 See [here]({{< ref "maintenance/configurations" >}}) for a complete list of catalog configurations.
 * `--table-conf` is the configuration for Paimon table sink.
 Each configuration should be specified in the format `key=value`.
 All Paimon sink table will be applied the same set of configurations.
 See [here]({{< ref "maintenance/configurations" >}}) for a complete list of table configurations.

+Only tables with primary keys will be synchronized.

 For each MySQL table to be synchronized, if the corresponding Paimon table does not exist, this action will automatically create the table.
 Its schema will be derived from all specified MySQL tables.
 If the Paimon table already exists, its schema will be compared against the schema of all specified MySQL tables.

 This action supports a limited number of schema changes.
 Unsupported schema changes will be ignored.
 Currently supported schema changes includes: